 - If there are clumps of sugar that are not yet melted, use a spatula to get it incorporated.
 Do not mix it, just help it get into the melted sugar.

 - Keep lifting the pan away from the heat when you swirl it.
 This allows the temperature to not elevate rapidly.

 - Once the caramel turns to an bronze amber color, the caramel is done.
 Remove from heat!

 - Pour the caramel into the bottom of a 9 inch round cake pan.

 - Swirl it around so that the caramel coats the entire bottom of the cake pan.

 - Place the cake pan in the middle of a deep roasting pan.

-- In a blender, blend the three milks, sugar and vanilla paste.
+- In a blender, mix the eggs, egg yolks, three milks, remaining 1/2 of sugar and vanilla paste.
 Blend until well combined.

 - Pour the mixture over the caramel.